oracle-samples/oracle-db-examples/java/jdbc/statement-interceptor/interceptor/Readme.md

 #### AttackStatementRule
-This implementation of _com.oracle.jdbc.samples.interceptor.StatementRule_ matches the SQL statement against wellknown form of attack.
+This implementation of _com.oracle.jdbc.samples.interceptor.StatementRule_ matches the SQL statement against wellknown SQL attack.
 This implementation is empty as we speak and only serve demonstration purpose.

 #### TokenStatementRule
 This implementation of _com.oracle.jdbc.samples.interceptor.StatementRule_ matches the SQL statement against a given string.
 See resource/rules.json for example.
-We can see this rule as a simplify version of RegExpStatementRule
+We can see this rule as a simplified version of RegExpStatementRule

 ### Actions